Umweltzone/Umweltzone/README.md

 Android versions
 ----------------
 The application is designed to work both on smartphones and on tablets.
-Android 2.2 (Froyo) and never versions are supported.
+Android 2.2 (Froyo) and newer versions are supported.

 Feedback
 --------
-Users can leave there feature request on a special website which not only allows to post own wishes but also to vote on ideas of others.
+Users can leave their feature request on a special website which not only allows to post own wishes but also to vote on ideas of others.

 * [http://umweltzone.uservoice.com][uservoice-link]